jonahnathan0/jonahnathan0.github.io/index.md

 ## About Me

 Hi!
 My name is Jonah Nathan.
-I am a junior majoring in Finance and Business Analytics at Lehigh University.
-During this past summer, I had the opportunity to intern at [Italian Angels for Growth](https://www.italianangels.net/en/) (IAG), a network of business angels investing in high-tech startups, as an Innovation Network Specialist in Milan, Italy.
-This upcoming summer, I will have the chance to intern on the Advanced Analytics & Customer Insights (AACI) team at [Fidelity Investments](https://www.fidelity.com/) in Boston.
+I am a senior majoring in Finance and Business Analytics at Lehigh University.
+During this summer, I am interning on the Advanced Analytics & Customer Insights (AACI) team at [Fidelity Investments](https://www.fidelity.com/) in Boston.
+This past summer, I had the opportunity to intern at [Italian Angels for Growth](https://www.italianangels.net/en/) (IAG), a network of business angels investing in high-tech startups, as an Innovation Network Specialist in Milan, Italy.

 ---